neoforged/Documentation/docs/resources/client/models/items.md

     // Defines the model to render
     "model": {
         "type": "minecraft:model",
-        // Points to model JSON relative to the 'models' directory
+        // Points to a model JSON relative to the 'models' directory
         // Located at 'assets/examplemod/models/item/example_item.json'
         "model": "examplemod:item/example_item"
     },